Smithsonian/sidora-services/readme.md

 # SI - Service Execution Environment (SI-See)
 ## Installation of ServiceMix
 See the ServiceMix [Quickstart](http://servicemix.apache.org/docs/5.0.x/quickstart/index.html) guide [install section](http://servicemix.apache.org/docs/5.0.x/quickstart/installation.html) for help
+> Tested with ServiceMix Versions: 5.0.1, 5.3.0
->Note: ServiceMix 5.3.0 prints out an error about an "Unknown signal: HUP" but does not seem to cause an acutal project
+>> Note: ServiceMix 5.3.0 prints out an error about an "Unknown signal: HUP" but does not seem to cause an acutal project

 ### Steps:
 1. Download and extract ServiceMix (http://servicemix.apache.org/)